fadarboye/Fadarboye/README.md

 ---

- As an Azure Engineer at [Microsoft](https://github.com/microsoft),  I have experience in designing, deploying, and managing Azure Kubernetes Service (AKS), a fully managed container orchestration system that automates software deployment, scaling, and management.
+ As an Azure Engineer at [Microsoft](https://github.com/microsoft),  I designing, deploying, and managing Azure Kubernetes Service (AKS), a fully managed container orchestration system that automates software deployment, scaling, and management.
 I have also obtained multiple certifications in Azure Containers and Accessibility in Action from Microsoft, demonstrating my proficiency and commitment to delivering high-quality and accessible cloud solutions.

 ## Connect with me on   <a href="https://www.linkedin.com/in/adeboye-famurewa-700b9426/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>